top of page

 “Neuro” pertains to the nervous system, while “divergent” signifies a deviation from "typical" brain functioning.

-Consequently, ADHD individuals brains develop differently, and you may process information differently, including through the symptoms of inattention, impulsivity, and hyperactivity, which can benefit from ADHD coaching.
+Consequently, ADHD individuals brains develop differently, and you may process information differently, including through the traits of inattention, impulsivity, and hyperactivity, which can benefit from ADHD coaching.

-ADHD is also associated with emotion-based traits such as "ADHD waiting mode," where an individual feels overwhelmed while waiting for something.
+These emotion-based traits could include "ADHD waiting mode," where an individual feels overwhelmed while waiting for something.

-There are numerous other forms of neurodivergence, including conditions like anxiety, Tourette syndrome, depression, learning disabilities, and autism.
+There are numerous other forms of neurodivergence, including neurotypes like anxiety, Tourette syndrome, depression, learning disabilities, and autism.

 Is Rejection-Sensitive Dysphoria a Symptom of ADHD?